karamsetty09/responsivecontacts/README.md

 ## Functionalities

--> Display of Preloaded data from endpoint provided.
+-> Display of Preloaded data from endpoint provided.<br />
--> Type Name in search bar provide above Table.
+-> Type Name in search bar provide above Table.<br />
--> Rows display each contact details.
+-> Rows display each contact details.<br />
--> Openstreet maps to display Geo location.
+-> Openstreet maps to display Geo location.<br />
--> Hover on company name for knowing catch phrase of company.
+-> Hover on company name for knowing catch phrase of company.<br />

 ## Running and Testing